Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Ih^2 / C^2 = Rhoh^2

-which enables spheromak existence.
+which enagles spheromak existence.

 Notice that this force balance condition is independent of the actual center to center distance Dh between adjacent charge filaments.
 Hence if Dh varies slowly over the charge filament length force balance between adjacent charge filament turns is maintained.
-It is possible that it is not necessary to have distinct charged filaments as a charged conducting sheath that simultaneously rotates about the spheromak major and minor axes would likely have the same effect.

 Ih^2 = Rhoh^2 C^2